Skip to main content

 Why these author archives matter

-Author archives help search engines, AI systems, and readers understand the entity behind the content.
-They also make it easier to compare a contributor's articles, review dates, and legal focus before moving on to our editorial standards, source policy, or a live consultation request.
+Author archives help readers understand the people behind the content.
+They also make it easier to compare a contributor's articles, review dates, and legal focus before moving on to participating editorial standards, source policy, or a live consultation request.

 What readers should verify here

 This directory is meant to do more than list names.
-Readers should be able to confirm who is responsible for the article they are reading, where that attorney's broader background is explained, and how that person connects back to the public trust framework of the site.
-In practice, that means this page should send people smoothly to a contributor's published blog work, their full lawyer profile, and the policy pages that explain how authorship and review are handled.
+Readers should be able to confirm who is responsible for the article they are reading, where that attorney's broader background is explained, and how that person connects back to the site's review process.
+In practice, this page connects people smoothly to a contributor's published blog work, their full lawyer profile, and the policy pages that explain how authorship and review are handled.

 That transparency also helps people compare contributors before acting on an article.
 A reader may want to know whether the same attorney writes repeatedly on one subject, whether the archive is current, or whether the person behind the content has a public practice profile that matches the topic.
 Those are exactly the kinds of signals this page is meant to surface clearly, without forcing someone to guess who stands behind the publication.